ute/parse-latex-noeq/README.md

 Usage
 ------------------------------------------------------------------

-Pass the filter to pandoc via the `--lua-filter` (or `-L`) command line option.

-    pandoc --lua-filter parse-latex.lua ...

-Raw LaTeX blocks and inlines will be parsed by pandoc and inserted back into the document.
-The filter does nothing when converting to LaTeX, and the original snippets are passed through in this case.

-Users of Quarto can install this filter as an extension with

-    quarto install extension tarleb/parse-latex
+This version of the filter is meant to be used with [`mathjax3eqno`](https://github.com/ute/mathjax3eqno/) in Quarto.

+Add this filter to a project

+    quarto add ute/parse-latex-noeq

 and use it by adding `parse-latex` to the `filters` entry in their YAML header.